virtual-labs/exp-spectrometer-i-d-curve-amrt/experiment/procedure.md

 Consider ab is the incident ray of light on one face of the prism. i is the angle of incident and d is the angle of deviation.

 Basic idea to set the incident angle is the ‘angle of incident and angle of reflection is same’.
-There for reflected ray from the surface of the prism is at an angle 180-2*i from c.
+Therefore reflected ray from the surface of the prism is at an angle 180-2*i from c.

 <div style="display: block; margin-left: auto; margin-right: auto; text-align: center; width: fit-content;">